Tomodovodoo/ParetoProof/docs/intro.md

 # Project Intro

-ParetoProof is an early-stage effort to build a Lean benchmark.
+ParetoProof is an early-stage effort to build a Lean benchmark (and more!).

 Current workstreams: